Does IBS cause fatigue?

 Imagine if you saw a bear or cougar while you were hiking.
 You’d feel anxious/nervous, right?

 If you have an infection in your gut – a hidden cause of IBS – your nervous system would respond to this stress in a very similar way to seeing a predator.
 Only this time, you’re not aware of any reason why you’re feeling anxious.
-The anxiety is caused by the hidden infection in your gut.
+That’s because the hidden infection in your gut is causing the anxiety.
 This is the gut-brain axis in action.
 And it could be a promising field of research in the coming years!

 So, how should fatigue & IBS be treated?